doughgle/doughgle.github.io/content/blog/playing-ctf-challenges-coop-with-copilot-part-2/index.md

 ![alt text](image-13.png)

 This enables us to see how many shift places the key is off by and adjust the key accordingly.
-It decided to compare the first 100 characters, which I felt was a bit noisy.
-I followed up with this prompt:
+It decided to compare the first 100 characters, which you may feel a bit noisy.
+Let's followed up with this prompt:

 > state the first 20 differences again. quantify the shift, modulo 26.